python-odin/odin/docs/ref/contrib/doc_gen/index.rst

 Doc-gen API
 ***********

-The documentation generation API consists of two methods in the vain of the main JSRN API:
+The documentation generation API consists of two methods in the vain of the main Odin API:
  * ``odin.doc_gen.dump`` - Output documentation to a file, requires a file pointer.
  * ``odin.doc_gen.dumps`` - Return the documentation as a string